openingscience/book/_posts/2013-08-14-open_research_data.md

    orcid: 0000-0002-6137-2348
 categories: [vision]
 tags: [research data]
----

-> To make progress in science, we need to be open and share.
-<small>Neelie Kroes (2012)</small>

-## Abstract

-“To make progress in science, we need to be open and share.”
+abstract: "“To make progress in science, we need to be open and share.”
 This quote from Neelie Kroes (2012), vice president of the European Commission describes the growing public demand for an Open Science.
 Part of Open Science is, next to Open Access to peer-reviewed publications, the open